gazebosim/gz-gui/README.md

 Homebrew      | [![Build Status](https://build.osrfoundation.org/buildStatus/icon?job=ignition_gui-ci-main-homebrew-amd64)](https://build.osrfoundation.org/job/ignition_gui-ci-main-homebrew-amd64)
 Windows       | [![Build Status](https://build.osrfoundation.org/buildStatus/icon?job=ign_gui-ci-win)](https://build.osrfoundation.org/job/ign_gui-ci-win)

-Ignition GUI builds on top of [Qt](https://www.qt.io/) to provide widgets which are useful when developing robotics applications, such as a 3D view, plots, dashboard, etc, and can be used together in a convenient unified interface.
+Gazebo GUI builds on top of [Qt](https://www.qt.io/) to provide widgets which are useful when developing robotics applications, such as a 3D view, plots, dashboard, etc, and can be used together in a convenient unified interface.

-Ignition GUI ships with several widgets ready to use and offers a plugin interface which can be used to add custom widgets.
+Gazebo GUI ships with several widgets ready to use and offers a plugin interface which can be used to add custom widgets.

 # Table of Contents